Session Introduction

 60%

 of AI proofs-of-concept in financial services never reach production.
-The pilot cemetery is not a metaphor — it is a documented organisational pattern.
+This is a documented organisational pattern.

 70%